TLCFEM/suanPan-Manual/docs/Collection/Define/generate.md

 generatebyplane nodegroup 1 3.
 2. -1.
 7.
 ```

-finds all nodes that falls in this plane and group them.
+finds all nodes that fall in this plane and groups them.

 There is no restriction on the number of coordinates used.
 So it is possible to define a hyper-plane, or a line.
 However, the last parameter will always be the constant.
 For example, the following command defines the line $$x+2y-3=0$$ in the 2D plane.